 The third solution is to leave the system as is, but provide independent checks and balances to requests for compensation and expenses.
 This independent oversight could come from the judiciary or independent contractors hired by Carson City or DIDS.
 Carson City has identified senior judges and judges pro tempore that would be able to review requests from attorneys for compensation and expenses.
 This solution was approved by the Nevada Supreme Court.
 Order, ADKT No. 411 (Nev.
 January 8, 2008).
 The Court ordered that the approval of expenses should be performed, by among other people, "judges not directly involved in the case."
 Id.
-Moreover, Senior District Court Judges are paid for by the Nevada Supreme Court, and Carson City has been advised that the Nevada Supreme Court has agreed to pay for Senior District Court Judges performing the review and approval or denial of requests for compensation and expenses for indigent defense services.
-This appears to be a viable solution to expeditiously provide review and approval or denial of requests for compensation and expenses, while minimizing the costs that DIDS must attempt to recover from the State.
+Moreover, Senior District Court Judges are paid for by the Nevada Supreme Court, and Carson City has been advised that the Nevada Supreme Court has agreed to pay for Senior District Court Judges performing the review and approval or denial of requests for compensation and expenses, while minimizing the costs that DIDS must attempt to recover from the State.
 This also provides for a team approach to requests for compensation and expenses, which will expedite the requests.